LW2730 & LW2930 LIVE SD+ Series - Frequently Asked Questions

 - Q: How do I upload photos to the video monitor for digital picture frame mode?

-A: USB drivers for Skype™ remote viewing on PC and Mac are available as a free download.
+A: USB drivers for Skype™ remote viewing on PC are available as a free download.
 The driver for PC now has separate versions for 32-bit and 64-bit operating systems.

 To install USB driver for PC: